Models of Software Development Life Cycle

 • Each iteration is easily managed.

-• Risks are identified on each iteration and resolved during next iteration.
+• Risks are identified on each iteration and resolved during the next iteration.

 • It takes corrective action in a limited financial plan.